-- 2.96.
-The Risk Assessment Framework focuses on the outcome of both the impact assessment and the risk assessment for each undertaking, which represent the outcome of the Risk Assessment Framework. - 2.97.
+- 2.98.
+The risk assessment framework focuses on the outcome of both the impact assessment and the risk assessment for each undertaking, which represent the outcome of the risk assessment framework.
+The approach of the supervisory authority to measuring the outcome of the risk assessment framework is to be applied to all insurance and reinsurance undertakings and groups in the Member State regardless of their type and size.
+However, within the methodology there is scope for the use of supervisory judgement and to override the risk measurement where appropriate. - 2.99.
 Regardless of whether the supervisory authority combines the impact and risk classifications, or not, supervisors are expected to challenge the result of the impact and risk classification for a specific undertaking and, if appropriate, to change it.
-The basis for changing any impact or risk classification has to be appropriately documented. - 2.98.
-The group Risk Assessment Framework process and the individual Risk Assessment Framework processes will not necessarily give identical outcomes, even if the ultimate parent undertaking is an insurance undertaking. - 2.99.
-Where the insurance undertakings within a group are predominantly located in the member state of the group supervisor, and the group supervisor considers it appropriate, taking into account the specificities of the group, the group supervisor may determine the group Risk Assessment Framework outcome in conjunction with the individual Risk Assessment Framework.
+The basis for changing any impact or risk classification has to be appropriately documented. - 2.100.The group risk assessment framework process and the individual risk assessment framework processes will not necessarily give identical outcomes, even if the ultimate parent undertaking is an insurance or reinsurance undertaking. - 2.101.Where the insurance and reinsurance undertakings within a group are predominantly located in the member state of the group supervisor, and the group supervisor considers it appropriate, taking into account the specificities of the group, the group supervisor may determine the group risk assessment framework outcome in conjunction with the individual risk assessment framework.

-- 2.100.If there is a college, the group supervisor and individual supervisors will need to exchange the outcome of the Risk Assessment Framework, and any subsequent changes to the outcome of the Risk Assessment Framework as part of their obligations under the Implementing Technical Standard on information exchange (art 2e) or as agreed in a college's coordination arrangement. - 2.101.
-The approach of the supervisory authority to assigning the Risk Assessment Framework outcome of each undertaking may be carried out in accordance with the methodology of the supervisory authority.
+2.102.The approach of the supervisory authority to assigning the risk assessment framework outcome of each undertaking may be carried out in accordance with the methodology of the supervisory authority.
 It could, for example, be represented in a graduated matrix that indicates the positioning of each undertaking depending on the level and combination of the assigned impact and risk classifications.
 An example of a graduated matrix is set out below together with a narrative description of the indicative risk and impact profiles.
 Although the example is symmetric this does not mean that insurance and reinsurance undertakings with the same colours but near different axis are treated in the same way.

-Example of Combined Outcome of Risk Assessment Framework
+Example of Combined Outcome of risk assessment framework